 Outdoor Skills Overview

 The Outdoor Skills program at Kamp Kiwanis provides a summer camp experience for youth finishing grade 7 - 9.
-The camp session lasts for 5 days and focuses on expanding outdoor skills.
+The camp session lasts for 5 or 6 days and focuses on expanding outdoor skills.
 There are two different sessions for Outdoor Skills at Kamp Kiwanis that are dependent upon age.

 Outdoor Skills I (grade 7-8)